Hohenheim Prizes for Good Teaching

 Award-giver:University of Hohenheim

 Applicants:Anyone who teaches a course at the University of Hohenheim can be nominated, regardless of their career level.
+The proposal here must refer to a tangible course, i.e. a lecture, seminar, exercise course, etc., and not a module.
 The sole prerequisite is that the nominees are members of the University of Hohenheim and are responsible for and carry out the didactic conception themselves.
 If several lecturers plan and implement a course together, they can also be jointly proposed.

 Nomination rights:You are entitled to nominate candidates if you are a member of the University of Hohenheim, i.e. if you belong to the group of employees or students.
 Each year, you can only submit one proposal and only support another person’s proposal once.